JrVillabona/villabona-test-AQA/README.md

-# Puppeteer, Mocha & Chai POC
+# The test has been done with Puppeteer, Mocha & Chai POC
 Concept for end2end functional testing using Puppeteer, Mocha and Chai in Chrome headless mode.
 It shows a couple of solutions that search in CNN.

 ## Installation